apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 ### Usage Restrictions and Best Practices

 **There are several limitations when using the VARIANT type:**
-Dynamic columns of Variant are nearly as efficient as predefined static columns.
+Dynamic columns of VARIANT are nearly as efficient as predefined static columns.
 When dealing with data like logs, where fields are often added dynamically (such as container labels in Kubernetes), parsing JSON and inferring types can generate additional costs during write operations.
 Therefore, it's recommended to keep the number of columns for a single import below 1000.

 Ensure consistency in types whenever possible.
 Doris automatically performs compatible type conversions.
 When a field cannot undergo compatible type conversion, it is uniformly converted to JSONB type.
 The performance of JSONB columns may degrade compared to columns like int or text.

 **Other limitations include:**

-1. Aggregate models are currently not supported.
+- Aggregate models are currently not supported.
-2. VARIANT columns can only create inverted indexes.
+- VARIANT columns can only create inverted indexes.
-3. Using the **RANDOM** mode is recommended for higher write performance.
+- Using the **RANDOM** mode is recommended for higher write performance.
-4. Non-standard JSON types such as date and decimal should ideally use static types for better performance.
+- Non-standard JSON types such as date and decimal should ideally use static types for better performance.
-5. Arrays with dimensions of 2 or higher will be stored as JSONB encoding, which might perform less efficiently than native arrays.
+- Arrays with dimensions of 2 or higher will be stored as JSONB encoding, which might perform less efficiently than native arrays.
-6. Not supported as primary or sort keys.
+- Not supported as primary or sort keys.
-7. Queries with filters or aggregations require casting.
+- Queries with filters or aggregations require casting.
 The storage layer eliminates cast operations based on storage type and the target type of the cast, speeding up queries.

 ### Keywords